Reaz2020/visa-world-client/README.md

 3.fade also used in banner 'welcome visa portal' 4,fade added in the navbar
 5.Typewriter used in the header of latest visas section
+- Loading spinner added by a loading component in all pages where data fetches